Do you remember Eddie Griffin?

-What most people remember is a talented prospect who fell to the 7th pick because of questions about his attitude.
-A troubled young man – the youngest Rocket ever at 19 – who had a losing battle with alcohol throughout his career.
-A scared young man who once tried to bribe police officers and buy the owner of a parked car he hit, while intoxicated and masturbating, any car he wanted after a car accident.
-A life that ended on August 17th of 2007 when he was once again driving intoxicated, crashed into a train and burned in the flames.
+If you remember him, you probably remember a talented prospect who fell to the 7th pick because of questions about his attitude and history of fist fights.
+A troubled young man — the youngest Rocket ever at 19 — who had a losing battle with alcohol throughout his professional career.
+A scared young man who once tried to bribe police officers and the owner of a parked car he hit (while intoxicated and masturbating) any new car he wanted.
+A life that ended on August 17th of 2007, when he was once again driving intoxicated, crashed into a train and burned in the flames.

 “Everybody tried to help him from the top to the bottom of the organization,” said former coach Dwane Casey.
 “He just couldn’t get it straight.
 It’s a tragic ending for a beautiful kid.
 He had a beautiful heart.”